howlab-unizar/edge_impulse_falls/readme.md

 All data was validated using sequence counters, timestamps, and connection monitoring.

+---

 # **2. Edge Impulse Pipeline**

 ## **2.1 Windowing & Segmentation**

 To automate processing of thousands of files, the system uses **large sliding windows** covering the entire duration of a fall event.

-### **Note on ideal segmentation**

-Ideally, each fall would be **manually trimmed to its exact duration** (typically 2–3 seconds).
+Ideally, each fall would be **manually trimmed to its exact duration** (2–3 seconds), but this would require synchronized video, frame-by-frame review and re-labelling.
-However, this requires:

-* synchronized video recordings,
-* manual review frame by frame,
-* and per-window re-labeling.

-Because of the time and resource constraints—and because the model already behaved reliably with automatic windows—this manual segmentation was **not feasible**.
+Due to time and resource constraints—and because the model already behaved reliably—this manual segmentation was not feasible.
 Instead, long windows (with moderate overlap) preserved entire fall episodes without splitting them, avoiding mislabeled transitions.

 ## **2.2 Feature Extraction**